 - Prevention of money laundering and terrorist financing;

-- Compliance with professional and banking secrecy;
+- · Compliance with professional and banking secrecy;

 - Prevention of insider dealing;

 - · Prevention of market manipulation;

 - Prevention of fraud;

 - Prevention of conflicts of interest and corruption;

-- · Data protection.
+- Data protection.

 Losses can also result from ongoing legal proceedings.
-Deutsche Börse judges the probability that this operational risk will occur to be medium, although damage can be substantial.
-As a result, GRM continually monitors ongoing legal proceedings.
-These can occur if Deutsche Börse Group breaches laws or requirements, enters into inadequate contractual agreements, or fails to observe case law to a sufficient degree.
+Clearstream judges the probability that this operational risk will occur to be medium, although damage can be substantial.
+As a result, Clearstream Risk Management continually monitors ongoing legal proceedings.
+These can occur if Clearstream breaches laws or requirements, enters into inadequate contractual agreements, or fails to observe case law to a sufficient degree.
 Legal risks also include losses due to fraud and labour law issues.

 No significant losses occurred as a result of legal offences and business practices in the year under review.
+However, there are still legal proceeding ongoing.